Fifteen Questions for Wobbly: https://www.15questions.net/interview/fifteen-questions-interview-wobbly/

 Briefly interviewed here regarding my 3D spatial mix of a composition by sound artist and longtime friend Jacqueline Gordon.

 Last year, Willie Winant was invited to perform John Cage's "27' 10.554" for a percussionist" in concert, one of several pieces that made up a larger work that Cage informally referred to as 'The Ten Thousand Things'.
 The score for "27' 10.554" includes a part which can be realized for radio samples & electronic sounds, which at the time would have almost certainly utilized the library Cage had constructed for 'Williams Mix', triggered, filtered and mixed by David Tudor.
 As I had recently responded to Tom Erbe's open invitation to submit sound samples for a new realization of Williams Mix, and as my recent input into Negativland owes no small debt to Tudor's work with electronic feedback, Willie asked me to provide a recording of me playing the score using my 'Williams Mix' library and one of Negativland's Boopers.
 This recording was used both for that concert, and ultimately on the studio CD that combines all of the pieces into the first recorded realization of 'The Ten Thousand Things', including a newly discovered tape from 1962 of Cage reading "45' for a Speaker".
 The I-Ching edition of this release comes with a USB drive containing software which allows you to mix & recombine the elements from the pieces in different ways with each playback.
-I feel very lucky to have ended up being involved in what turned out to be one of my favorite Cage presentations.
-While it was nominated for a 2013 Grammy Aware in the "Best Chamber Music / Small Ensemble Performance", it would have been strange if it had won: all of the sounds from this ensemble were recorded separately, assembled in the studio, and play back in a different order every time.
-I take it back, it wouldn't have been strange, it just would have been great.
+I feel very lucky to have ended up being involved in what turned out to be one of my favorite Cage albums.
+While it was nominated for a 2013 Grammy Aware in the "Best Chamber Music / Small Ensemble Performance", it would have been strange to see it win; this ensemble never met, but it performs a completely new piece every time you hit play.

 Available from MicroFest Records